 When looking at implementing automation logic for you IoT use case, you need to be aware what capabilities your automation tool or stack must have so that it can help you build, run and maintain logic that meets your application's very specific requirements.

-We’ll first look at how powerful the technology needs to be to support your automation logic and then at how easy it is to actually work with it.
+We first look at how powerful the technology needs to be to support your automation logic and then at how easy it is to actually work with it.
 Think everything that makes a build tool developer & operations-friendly.

-Join us online by registering here.
+Watch the replay by registering here.